solana-foundation/developer-content/content/guides/games/game-sdks.md

 Thugs is a game studio and NFT projects which is also maintaining on open source a Unreal SDK for Solana.
-It comes with lots of NFT functionality and has already released the plubin in the Unreal marketplace.
+It comes with lots of NFT functionality and has already released the plugin in the Unreal marketplace.

 - [Thugs Unreal plugin](https://www.unrealengine.com/marketplace/en-US/product/thugz-blockchain-plugin)
 - [Repository](https://github.com/ThugzLabs/Thugz-BC-Plugin-Packaged-for-UE5.0)